 This post may contain links through various affiliate programs such as Amazon, which means I may receive a commission from any links you may click on and make a purchase from.

-With the holidays coming up and so many kids will be receiving new cell phones, laptops, tablets, or whatever, I wanted to touch base with the parents on how to keep our child's devices safe without the fighting.
+With the holidays coming up and so many kids will be receiving new cell phones, laptops, tablets, or whatever, I wanted to touch base with the parents on how to monitor your child's devices without the fighting.

 While most children do use their devices for good, some, don't.
 It's important to discuss with your child the importance of morally right decisions.
 Decisions that they make today, could affect their future.

 Have you ever thought of needing to monitor your child's devices that they use on a daily basis?